ManuelaDetomaso/machine-learning-model-example-package/README.md

 shows it's loading from site-packages, not your source directory.

 ## Checks after installation
-Unzip the wheel and check if the config.ini file is there:
+Unzip the wheel and check if all the files are there:
 ```
 cd dist
 mkdir wheel_contents